 My Paint Picks:

-I use old Large Tupperware or a glass Mason Jar!
+I use glass Mason Jars!
 Make sure you’re using a large container so your water doesn’t get muddy fast and affect the color of the paint you’re applying on the canvas!
 There’s something about the glass that makes it easier to rinse your brush off between colors!

 You don’t have to varnish your painting but it adds a nice finishing seal to your work!
 I use varnish when I am going to sell something or if I really like the painting and want it to have a nice sheen.
 I like to use Liquitex varnish in either the Satin or the Gloss.
 Applying it to your finished acrylic paintings will make the colors look richer and deeper.